near/docs/docs/7.primitives/ft/interacting/near-cli.md

 ## Attaching FTs to a Call

-This snippet will enable your users to attach FT to a call.
+This snippet will enable you to attach FT to a call.

 Natively, only NEAR tokens (Ⓝ) can be attached to a method calls.
 However, the FT standard enables to attach fungible tokens in a call by using the FT-contract as intermediary.
 This means that, instead of you attaching tokens directly to the call, you ask the FT-contract to do both a transfer and a method call in your name.